Does vaping have the same negative impact on your teeth as smoking does? We investigated to find out.

 Conclusion: Vaping Doesn’t Harm your Teeth Like Smoking Does

-Our conclusion can only be that vaping is worse for your teeth than not vaping, but far better for your teeth than smoking might be.
+Our conclusion can only be that vaping is worse for your teeth than not vaping, but far better for your teeth than smoking.
 Although vaping dries out the mouth and lowers the blood oxygen levels of your gums, it doesn’t directly cause your teeth to stain or decay.
-In fact, you could argue that vaping is better for your teeth than giving in to your sweet tooth and eating the desserts, fruits, snacks, and sweets, that vape juice flavours give you access to.
+In fact, you could argue that vaping is better for your teeth than giving in to your sweet tooth and eating the desserts, fruits, sodas, and sweets, which vape juice flavours give you access to.

-If you are vaping regularly, maintain good oral health and drink plenty of water.
-The combination of these things should keep your mouth as fresh as possible throughout the day.
+If you are vaping regularly, maintain good oral health and drink more water than usual, the combination of these things should keep your mouth as fresh as possible throughout the day.
 Good oral hygiene will stave off gum disease even if you are a smoker, so practice cleaning your teeth and gums regularly for the best results.